Happening Now

 As Congress prepares to develop legislation that will succeed the Infrastructure Investment and Jobs Act, Rail Passengers Association has assembled a list of programs, policy reforms, funding proposals that we believe will speed project delivery, support State- and private sector-led corridor develeopment, and strengthen Amtrak's network nationwide.

-Read our draft Rail Reauthorization Blueprint one-pager.
+Read our 2026 Rail Reauthorization Blueprint one-pager.

 Infrastructure Investment and Jobs Act Already Advancing Critical Projects